 What Does Being Action Oriented Look Like?

-Action-oriented is defined as “willing or likely to take practical action to deal with a problem or situation” by the Cambridge Dictionary.
+Action-oriented means willing or likely to take practical action to deal with a problem or situation.

 Being action oriented implies a mindset or attitude that is focused on taking practical steps to address and solve problems or situations.
 It entails determining and carrying out the necessary steps to achieve a desired result.